codeRSH/100-days-of-code/log.md

 **Link to work:** I will be posting my progress at [Data Science](https://github.com/codeRSH/Data-Science )

-### Day 1: 8 June 2020
+### Day 1: 15 June 2020

-**Today's Progress**: Went through Standard Python Tutorial : Modules, IO and Exceptions.
+**Today's Progress**: Studying the Udemy Tutorials - Python zero to hero from Jose Portilla.
+Completed 3 Pomodoros (40 mins each) for Python Statements and Functions along with exercises.

 **Thoughts**: I know tutorials don't count here, but still I want to learn Python so be it.
-And it's a short tutorial so hopefully we will be done in a couple of days.
 Then only Python Practice and ML learnng.
 Let's go!

 **Link(s) to work**: [Data Science](https://github.com/codeRSH/Data-Science )

-### Day 2: 9 June 2020
+### Day 2:

 **Today's Progress**: Complete the Python Tutorial today!!
 A pat on the back :)